 Kora & Logan are growing up so fast.
 I do what I can to savor every moment.
 One of my favorite ways to do so is by taking pictures.
 In fact just recently I was looking at photos from a beach vacation we took two years ago, I was blown away by how much the kids have changed in 24 months.
 It was fun reliving the memories and made me eager to capture more moments.
-That’s why I was excited about the Narrative Clip.
+That’s why I was excited to be sent for review the Narrative Clip.

 The Narrative Clip is a tiny wearable camera that takes a photo every 30 seconds.
 You can also tap it twice to make it take a picture.

 You can fastening to your shirt collar, a pocket, front of your bike, or set it up stationary to take timelapse photos.

 The Narrative App allows you to easily see the photos and search through them to find the best moments.

 When the Narrative Clip arrived I was impressed with how easy it was to set up.
 Simply plug it in to charge and then use the USB cord to connect it to your computer.
 You will then be prompted to create an account.